-Course Code Course Name Category L Т P Credit 195IB2A2CA CORE: FINANCIAL AND MANAGEMENT ACCOUNTING CORE 4 1 ı 4
+Course Code Course Name Category L Т P Credit 205IB2A2CA FINANCIAL AND MANAGEMENT ACCOUNTING CORE 4 1 • 4

-- The fundamental knowledge and techniques in management accounting - The tools and techniques used to plan, control and make decisions - The budgetary control procedures, reporting of organizational performance and calculation of variances
+- The fundamental knowledge and techniques in financial and management accounting. - The tools and techniques used to plan, control and make decisions. - The budgetary control procedures, reporting of organizational performance and calculation of variances

-CO Number CO Statement Knowledge Level CO1 Familiarize the students with basic accounting concepts and conventions and accounting in double entry system.
-K1,K2,K3 CO2 Grasp the accounting treatments relating to the preparation of final accounts and bill of exchange K2,K3,K4 CO3 Prepare budgets and demonstrate budget control techniques K2,K3,K4 CO4 Find and apply tools and techniques used to plan, control and make decision K2,K3,K4 CO5 Illustrate and Build the knowledge of Cash flow and Fund flow analysis.
-K3,K4,K5
+CO Number CO Statement Knowledge Level CO1 Familiarize the students with basic accounting concepts, conventions and accounting in double entry system. К3 CO2 Grasp the accounting treatments relating to the preparation of final accounts and bill of exchange K4 CO3 Prepare budgets and demonstrate budget control techniques.
+K4 CO4 Find and apply tools and techniques used to plan, control and make decision K4 CO5 Illustrate and Build the knowledge of Cash flow and Fund flow analysis.
+K5